Skip to main content

 Complete a Medical Radiation Technology program

-In addition to this degree, you will need a current Basic Life Support Certification (BLS-C) and Standard First Aid certificate.
+In addition to this degree, an asset would be Basic Life Support Certification (BLS-C) and Standard First Aid certificate.

 Step 2